elggem/tensorflow_node/README.md

 ## I want to run it!

-Clone the repo, [install tensorflow](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html) on your machine and execute the following from the root directory:
+Clone the repo, and link package by executing the following from project root:

-    python tests/callbacks.py
+    pip install -e .

+To run execute one of the test scripts in `tests`.

 TF summaries are being written to `outputs/summaries`, and they can be inspected via this command: